Welcome to Malvern Health Centre

 Our Group Practice consists of 8 GPs, one Registrar, two Nurse Practitioners and a handful of practice nurses.

 We are a teaching Practice and have GP Registrars each year.
 Each Doctor will see any patient registered with the Practice.

-South Worcestershire GP Services have launched a new telephone consultation service.
-If you’d like some clinical advice today that may not need an appointment at the practice, phone Malvern Health Centre on 01684 584050 and press 1 to be put through to this new service.
+If you’d like some clinical advice today that may not need an appointment at the practice, phone Malvern Health Centre on 01684 584050 and press 1 to speak to a Nurse Practitioner within an hour.

 Common questions about the children’s flu vaccination

 Flu can be a very unpleasant illness in children causing fever, stuffy nose, dry cough, sore throat, aching muscles and joints, and extreme tiredness.
 This can often last several days.
 Some children can get a very high fever, sometimes without the usual flu symptoms, and may need to go to hospital for treatment.
 Serious complications of flu include a painful ear infection, bronchitis, and pneumonia.

 Having the vaccine will help protect your child from what can be a very nasty illness.
 It may also reduce the chance of others in your family getting it from your child.
 It can help you avoid having to take time off work or other activities because you are ill or need to look after your sick child.